 With the wave of globalization and our country's economic development facing a transitional stage, our government implemented various policies to promote the cultural and creative industry.
 Since 2014, the government has begun to promote the construction and innovation of the value chain of the cultural and creative industry, such as the preparation of pop music supplementary instructional materials.
 Since 2015 and 2016, the government has implemented it in elementary schools, junior high schools, and senior high schools to arouse students' interest in pop music at an early age.
 In addition, universities have also begun to set up courses related to pop music, introduce industry resources, and cultivate talents in front of and behind the scenes of pop music, including band production, music production, and creation, professional marketing, recording, lighting, copyright, etc. The internationalization plan for Taiwanese cultural life brand has been implemented since 2017.
 The pop music industry has the most cultural output capacity and competitive advantage in the Chinese market in Taiwan's cultural and creative industry.
 Furthermore, according to the statistics by the Ministry of Culture, the pop music industry is one of the few cultural and creative industries that grow year by year and is internationalized as a strategic industry.
 To create the "Taiwan wave" and consolidate the leading position as a Chinese pop music center in Taiwan, regarding the preparation of the environment, the government is accelerating the schedule of building two pop music promotion centers in northern and southern Taiwan, i.e. the "Taipei Music Center" in Nangang District, Taipei and the "Kaohsiung Music Center" in Port of Kaohsiung.
 They began the operation in 2020 and 2021, respectively, and provide a performance space accommodating up to 5,000 people.
-In addition, in 2022, Taiwan Creative Content Agency collaborated with a private model agency for the first time, splurging on establishing "TDI Taiwan Dream Institute", which is the first collaboration among industry, academia, and government.
-Courses such as music classes, drama classes, fashion classes, pan-entertainment classes, and other courses will be set up to cultivate future stars.
+The government has in 2019 established an incorporated administrative agency, the Taiwan Creative Content Agency (TAICCA), in the hope to structure a collaborative mechanism crossing departments, disciplines and platforms through the efforts of an intermediary organization, the TAICCA, to integrate culture, technology and economy capacities.
+It is to drive a Taiwan culture contents industry ecosystem bringing momentums for industry investments and creativity and shaping a country culture brand for Taiwan.
+Through the process, one of the key work is to cultivate professional talents in culture content related industry.
+Hence, the establishment of the TAICCA SCHOOL with the mission to support start-up businesses of the culture content industry, nurture industry key talents with international competitiveness, and match-make domestic and overseas production and channel resources.
+It is to join hands in bringing cross-disciplinary collaborations in the culture content businesses and content monetization opportunities.